Clarus Co. (NASDAQ:CLAR) Announces $0.03 Quarterly Dividend

 Clarus Co.
-(NASDAQ:CLAR – Get Rating) announced a quarterly dividend on Friday, July 29th, Zacks reports.
-Stockholders of record on Monday, August 8th will be paid a dividend of 0.025 per share on Thursday, August 18th.
+(NASDAQ:CLAR – Get Rating) declared a quarterly dividend on Friday, July 29th, Zacks reports.
+Investors of record on Monday, August 8th will be given a dividend of 0.025 per share on Thursday, August 18th.
 This represents a $0.10 annualized dividend and a dividend yield of 0.49%.
 The ex-dividend date of this dividend is Friday, August 5th.

 Clarus Price Performance

-In other Clarus news, Chairman Warren B. Kanders sold 125,000 shares of the company’s stock in a transaction on Friday, May 27th.
-The stock was sold at an average price of $22.27, for a total value of $2,783,750.00.
-Following the transaction, the chairman now owns 1,553,464 shares of the company’s stock, valued at approximately $34,595,643.28.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-In other news, Chairman Warren B. Kanders sold 125,000 shares of the stock in a transaction on Friday, May 27th.
-The stock was sold at an average price of $22.27, for a total transaction of $2,783,750.00.
-Following the transaction, the chairman now owns 1,553,464 shares of the company’s stock, valued at approximately $34,595,643.28.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, Chairman Warren B. Kanders sold 200,000 shares of the stock in a transaction on Wednesday, May 25th.
+In other Clarus news, Chairman Warren B. Kanders sold 125,000 shares of the stock in a transaction that occurred on Friday, May 27th.
+The shares were sold at an average price of $22.27, for a total value of $2,783,750.00.
+Following the completion of the sale, the chairman now owns 1,553,464 shares of the company’s stock, valued at $34,595,643.28.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+In other Clarus news, Chairman Warren B. Kanders sold 200,000 shares of the firm’s stock in a transaction on Wednesday, May 25th.
 The stock was sold at an average price of $21.01, for a total value of $4,202,000.00.
-Following the transaction, the chairman now directly owns 1,828,464 shares in the company, valued at approximately $38,416,028.64.
+Following the sale, the chairman now directly owns 1,828,464 shares in the company, valued at $38,416,028.64.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, Chairman Warren B. Kanders sold 125,000 shares of the firm’s stock in a transaction on Friday, May 27th.
+The shares were sold at an average price of $22.27, for a total value of $2,783,750.00.
+Following the completion of the sale, the chairman now owns 1,553,464 shares in the company, valued at $34,595,643.28.
 The disclosure for this sale can be found here.
-26.30% of the stock is currently owned by corporate insiders.
+Corporate insiders own 26.30% of the company’s stock.

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-Advisor Group Holdings Inc. boosted its position in Clarus by 21.1% during the first quarter.
-Advisor Group Holdings Inc. now owns 4,920 shares of the company’s stock valued at $112,000 after purchasing an additional 857 shares in the last quarter.
-Prelude Capital Management LLC bought a new stake in Clarus during the first quarter valued at about $272,000.
+A number of hedge funds have recently bought and sold shares of the company.
+Advisor Group Holdings Inc. increased its stake in Clarus by 21.1% in the 1st quarter.
+Advisor Group Holdings Inc. now owns 4,920 shares of the company’s stock worth $112,000 after purchasing an additional 857 shares in the last quarter.
 Blair William & Co.
-IL boosted its position in Clarus by 7.8% during the first quarter.
+IL boosted its position in Clarus by 7.8% during the 1st quarter.
 Blair William & Co.
-IL now owns 14,179 shares of the company’s stock valued at $323,000 after purchasing an additional 1,021 shares in the last quarter.
-MetLife Investment Management LLC boosted its position in Clarus by 65.3% during the first quarter.
-MetLife Investment Management LLC now owns 14,919 shares of the company’s stock valued at $340,000 after purchasing an additional 5,893 shares in the last quarter.
-Finally, Vontobel Holding Ltd. bought a new stake in Clarus during the first quarter valued at about $425,000.
-Institutional investors own 58.20% of the company’s stock.
+IL now owns 14,179 shares of the company’s stock worth $323,000 after acquiring an additional 1,021 shares during the period.
+Charles Schwab Investment Management Inc. boosted its position in Clarus by 2.3% during the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 68,772 shares of the company’s stock worth $1,567,000 after acquiring an additional 1,547 shares during the period.
+Goldman Sachs Group Inc. lifted its holdings in shares of Clarus by 30.8% during the 1st quarter.
+Goldman Sachs Group Inc. now owns 23,762 shares of the company’s stock valued at $541,000 after buying an additional 5,591 shares during the last quarter.
+Finally, MetLife Investment Management LLC lifted its holdings in shares of Clarus by 65.3% during the 1st quarter.
+MetLife Investment Management LLC now owns 14,919 shares of the company’s stock valued at $340,000 after buying an additional 5,893 shares during the last quarter.
+58.20% of the stock is owned by institutional investors and hedge funds.

 About Clarus